 Here is the beginning of Shorter’s bio at Europe Jazz Net:

 Wayne Shorter was considered “the idea man” behind Miles Davis’s legendary 60s quintet, and the tenor and soprano sax player brings this creative input to the Hancock – Shorter quartet.
 Since that era nearly twentyfive years ago, Shorter has continually proved that he is one of the top reedmen in contemporary music.

-Here is a link to an interesting story on a concert in 2000 featuring Shorter and Herbie Hancock, Shorter’s website and a selection of his top songs, which include Footprints (above) and Joy Ride (below).
+Here is a link to an interesting story on a concert in 2000 featuring Shorter and Herbie Hancock and Shorter’s website which include Footprints (above) and Joy Ride (below).